vim-voom/kintterToys/README.md

 -----------------------

 **kintterFind** is self-contained and portable.
-It can be run from any directory without installation.
+It can be run from any directory without installation: download, extract, launch `start_kintterFind.py`.
 Download kintterToys:

     $ cd ~/Downloads
     $ curl -LOJ https://github.com/vim-voom/kintterToys/archive/master.zip